Jugglio/Minecraft/README.md

 $ composer require juggl/minecraft
 ```

-Once that's done, you can add the `MinecraftServiceProvider` to your
+If you're using the [Laravel](http://laravel.com) framework, you can add the `MinecraftServiceProvider` to your
 `providers` array:

 ```php